bonolo-moholo/Maji-Ndogo/README.md

 These are the findings uncovered

 1. Most water sources are in rural areas in Maji Ndogo.
-2. 43% of our people are using shared taps.
+2. 43% of the people are using shared taps.
 2000 people often share one tap.
-3. 31% of our population has water infrastructure in their homes, but within that group,
+3. 31% of the population has water infrastructure in their homes, but within that group,
 4. 45% face non-functional systems due to issues with pipes, pumps, and reservoirs.
 Towns like Amina, the rural parts of Amanzi, and a couple of towns across Akatsi and Hawassa have broken infrastructure.
-5. 18% of our people are using wells of which, but within that, only 28% are clean.
+5. 18% of the people are using wells of which, but within that, only 28% are clean.
 These are mostly in Hawassa, Kilimani and Akatsi.
-6. Our citizens often face long wait times for water, averaging more than 120 minutes:
+6. The citizens often face long wait times for water, averaging more than 120 minutes:
 • Queues are very long on Saturdays.
 • Queues are longer in the mornings and evenings.
 • Wednesdays and Sundays have the shortest queues.

 ## Action Plan

-We want to focus our efforts on improving the water sources that affect the most people.
+The plan is to focus on improving the water sources that affect the most people.
-1. Most people will benefit if shared taps are improved first.
+1. Shared taps need to be improved first.
 2. Wells are a good source of water, but many are contaminated.
-Fixing this will benefit a lot of people.
+Contaminated wells will have filters installed and new wells will be drilled
-3. Fixing existing infrastructure will benefit a lot of people.
-If they have running water again, they won't have to queue, thereby shorting queue times for others.
+3. Existing infrastructure will be fixed as this will decrease queue times.
-4. Installing taps in homes will stretch  resources too thin, so for now if the queue times are low, no need to improve that source.
+4. Fixing broken taps at home is not a high priority and will therefore not be done now.
 5. Most water sources are in rural areas.
-We need to ensure our teams know this as this means they will have to make these repairs/upgrades in rural areas where road conditions, supplies, and labour are harder challenges to overcome.
+The teams need to know this as this means they will have to make these repairs/upgrades in rural areas where road conditions, supplies, and labour are harder challenges to overcome.

 ## Monitoring the progress of improvement